boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 I posted the question on the company slack because why should I solve issues alone.

 One idea raised was to dump the data into a large SQL database.
 However this means processing the data into the database, then running queries over it multiple times.
 Plus the structure of the data meant having a few tables which means foreign keys and indexes to ensure some level of performance.
-This feels wasteful because we could just process the data as we read it once off.
+This feels wasteful because we could just process the data as we read it from disk in a single pass.
 I was also worried about building a database this large.
 With just data it would be over 1 TB in size before adding indexes.

 Seeing as I produced the JSON using spare compute, I thought why not process the results the same way?
 Of course there is one issue with this.
 Pulling 1 TB of data out of S3 is going to cost a lot.
 In the event the program crashes that is going to be annoying.
 To reduce costs I wanted to pull all the files down locally and save them for further processing.
-Handy tip, you really do not want to store lots of little files on disk in a single directory.
+Handy tip, you really do not want to store lots of [little files on disk in a single directory](https://boyter.org/2014/02/storing-tracking-managing-billions-tiny-files-file-system-nightmare/).
 It sucks for runtime performance and file-systems don't like it.

 My answer to this was another simple [go program](https://github.com/boyter/scc-data/blob/master/scc-tar/main.go) to pull the files down from S3 then store them in a tar file.
 I could then process that file over and over.
 The process itself is done though **very ugly** [go program](https://github.com/boyter/scc-data/blob/master/main.go) to process the tar file so I could re-run my questions without having to trawl S3 over and over.
 I didn't bother with go-routines for this code for two reasons.
-The first was that I didn't want to max out my server, so this limits it to a single core for the hard CPU work.
+The first was that I didn't want to max out my server, so this limits it to a single core for the hard CPU work (another to read the tar file was mostly blocked on the processor).
 The second being I didn't want to ensure it was thread-safe.

 With that done, what I needed was a collection of questions to answer.
 I used the slack brains trust again and crowd-sourced my work colleagues while I came up with some ideas of my own.
 The result of this mind meld is included below.